Technigo/project-weather-app/README.md

 Weather API

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+To solve the problem, different resources and tools were used.
+Previous student projects were reviewed to understand project requirements and design.
+Stackoverflow, blogs, and ChatGPT were also consulted.
+An experienced former student assisted with implementing part of the code.

+If there had been more time CSS animations would have been added.

 ## View it live